 National Filming Permit:

 The Ministry of Communication and Information Technology facilitates and issues the basic National Filming Permit.
 This covers filming locations inside Nepal excluding Special Areas ( National Parks, Heritage Sites, etc.), ceteris paribus.
-The Ministry of Communication and Information Technology grants permission to filmmakers and photographers for photo shoots and filming TV commercials, Travel documentaries, Documentaries, music videos, feature films, etc.
+The Ministry of Communication and Information Technology grants permission to filmmakers and photographers for photo shoots and filming TV commercials, Travel documentaries, Documentaries, music videos, feature films, corporate videos, etc.

 While granting a filming permit, a Liaison Officer is appointed by the Ministry, to monitor as well as to facilitate production support at the shooting locations.
 The liaison officer’s duty is to facilitate foreign filmmakers filming in Nepal regarding the legal procedures and authorization of their film’s production.
 The officer deals with on-location local authorities and government bodies to aid in the entire process of filmmaking- from production support through to the final outcome.